zhongyin/zhongyin.github.io/README.md

 ## Rust

 - [awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
-- [diem](https://github.com/diem/diem) - Diem’s mission is to enable a simple global payment system and financial infrastructure that empowers billions of people.
+- [diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.
 - [grpc-rs](https://github.com/tikv/grpc-rs) - The gRPC library for Rust built on C Core library and futures
 - [rustracing_jaeger](https://github.com/sile/rustracing_jaeger) - Jaeger tracing library for Rust
 - [zola](https://github.com/getzola/zola) - A fast static site generator in a single binary with everything built-in. https://www.getzola.org